Akbram98/Spotify-Microservices/README.md

 ## Project Demo
   If your interested in watching an over 10 minute video for this project demo, then here is the [link](https://drive.google.com/file/d/1-0xkSOoiiYA0XI4seIAxa_OfJNArmAik/view?usp=sharing).
 ## Learning Outcomes
- - Explored NoSQL (MongoDB) and Graph Database (Neo4j)
+ - Gained experience with NoSQL (MongoDB) and Graph Database (Neo4j) technologies.
- - Practiced the implementation of background business logic to support REST API endpoints that provide access to read and modify data in a variety of databases
+ - Developed background business logic to support REST API endpoints for reading and modifying data across various databases.
- - Practiced Software Architecture, in particular Server/Client model
+ - Applied software architecture principles, focusing on the Server/Client model.
- - Practiced using the Model-View-Controller(MVC) pattern for java development
+ - Implemented the Model-View-Controller (MVC) pattern in Java development to structure and organize application code.
- - Practiced using a build automation tool such as Maven
+ - Utilized Maven for build automation, streamlining the compilation and execution of microservices.